iresil16/Simulation_of_the_dynamics_of_a_Ubics_model_variant_on_the_Network_of_Pros_and_Cons_of_AN_Items/README.md

 # Ubics Variant Simulation on a Network of Pros & Cons of AN Items

-This repository contains a NetLogo implementation of a **Ubics model variant** applied to a network of pros and cons of AN items.
+This repository contains a NetLogo implementation of a **Ubics model variant** applied to a Network of Pros and Cons of AN Items.

 The code was developed starting from the original implementation available at https://github.com/hvdmaas/zeromatters/tree/main.
 It has been revisited and extended with additional parts that can be identified in the code by searching for the sections labeled `addition_i`, where `i` denotes the different additions introduced in this variant.
 These extensions allow the exploration of additional scenarios and emergent behaviors on an empirical network structure.